mengxu29/DataScienceIncubator/README.md

 This proposed project will predict the fault behavior of an ion mill etch tool used in a wafer manufacturing process.

-The model uses sensor data to predict when the machine will fail in the future so that maintenance can be planned in advance.
 The question to ask is “given these machine operation and failure events history, can we predict when the machine will fail?” we re-formulate this question into two closely relevant questions and answer them using two different types of machine learning models:
 1. Supervised regression model: how long a machine will last before it fails?
 2. Binary classification model: is this machine going to fail within one week? (failing: high risk; not failing: low risk)